 Treatment - A brief creative summary of a project used to explain or sell the concept to staff, executives, or clients.

-Truss - Metal grid usually suspended above the stage or audience that is used to hang lights, sound, or other equipment from.
+Truss - Metal grid usually suspended above the stage or audience, from which lights, sound, or other equipment is hung.

 Upstage - The area of the stage furthest from the audience in a traditional theater setup.

 Agree?
 Disagree?
 Something missing?
 Leave a comment...